 We have incurred significant expenses to develop our technology and services, to hire employees in our customer service, sales, marketing and administration departments, and for the amortization of purchased intangible assets, as well as non-cash compensation costs.
-Historically, we incurred significant quarterly net losses from inception through June 30, 2003, significant negative cash flows from operations of \$0.1 million in the three month period ended March 31, 2002 and negative cash flows from operations of \$0.1 million in the three month period ended March 31, 2004.
+Historically, we incurred significant quarterly net losses from inception through June 30, 2003, significant negative cash flows from operations in our quarterly periods from inception through December 31, 2002 and negative cash flows from operations of \$0.1 million in the three month period ended March 31, 2004.
 We also incurred a net loss and negative cash flow from operations in the quarterly period ended March 31, 2013 and a net loss in the quarterly periods ended June 30, September 30, 2013, December 31, 2013.
 As of December 31, 2013, we had an accumulated deficit of approximately \$85.3 million.
-These losses have been funded primarily through the issuance of convertible preferred stock.
+These losses have been funded primarily through the issuance of common stock in our initial public offering in 2000 and, prior to the initial public offering, the issuance of convertible preferred stock.